philipmarz73/project-2-starter/README.md

 4. Modify 'config.json' file with database name and password (for development).
 5. Create a basic model.
 6. Update the server by requiring db, and synching before server start.

+## Deploy Steps
+1. Run 'heroku create'
+2. Provision JawsDB on Heroku
+3. Change config.json for production to use an environment variable (provided by JawsDB on Heroku)

+## Expand Views and API Routes

+## TODOS:

+- POST Routes for Models OR Seed Data
+- Create a view that accepts data from the database.
+- Abstaract routes into separate controllers
+- DEPLOY!!!